whatsyourask/ctf/VulnHub/Warzone: 1/README.md

 ### Get access:

 Now, we have decrypted passwords and logins.
-Don't forget about open ssh port.
-I used `hydra` to bruteforce ssh login.
+Don't forget about the open ssh port.
+I used `hydra` to brute-force ssh login.
 ```
 hydra -L logins.txt -P passwords.txt -o found.txt 192.168.88.226 ssh
 ```